albertgf/marsrover/README.md

 This application is based on Compose.

-* ''GeneratorActivity'' shows an UI to setup mars rover input, send it and show the result
+* ''GeneratorActivity'' shows an UI to setup mars rover input, send it
 ![GeneratorActivityScreenshot][generatorActivityScreenshot]
+* ''ResultScreen'' shows the result of the mars rover exploration'
 ![GeneratorActivityResultScreenshot][generatorActivityresultScreenshot]

 the application is based on a multi-module project, with MVVM architecture and test the main functionalities